rocky-linux/documentation/docs/guides/dns/unbound_recursive_dns.md

 %
 ## Conclusion

 Most people use their home router's DNS resolver or public DNS resolvers run by ISPs and tech companies.
-In home lab and large networks it is a norm to run a network-wide resolver to reduce latency and network load by caching DNS requests for commonly-requested websites such as Google.
+In-home labs and large networks, it is the norm to run a network-wide resolver to reduce latency and network load by caching DNS requests for commonly requested websites such as Google.
 A network-wide resolver also enables intranet services such as SharePoint and Active Directory.

-Unbound is one of many open source tools that make resolving DNS possible.
+Unbound is one of many open-source tools that make resolving DNS possible.
 Congratulations, you have your very own DNS resolver!
-Cheers!